zsarnett/slideshow-card/README.md

 ## Credits

 Thank you to @thomasloven for his [Custom Cards](https://community.home-assistant.io/t/my-lovelace-plugins/70726) to work from and his help when creating this card

+## Updates

+Breaking Changes:
+    * Flush has been replaced with fill
+    * arrowcolor has been replaced with arrow_color
+    * arrowopacity has been replaced with arrow_opacity
+    * auotplay has been replaced with auto_play
+    * autodelay has been replaced with auto_delay Other Changes:
+    * Dynamic Slideshow